Laser Surgery Can Improve Vision Problems

 Thin corneas.
 Refractive surgery done on a cornea that is too thin may lead to blindness.

 Previous refractive surgery.
-Talk to your healthcare provider if you've had RK, PRK,
+Talk with your healthcare provider if you've had RK,

 Dry eyes.
 LASIK surgery can worsen this condition.